uktrade/stream-zip/docs/getting-started.md

 pip install stream-zip
 ```

-This installs the latest versions of stream-zip.
+This installs the latest version of stream-zip.

 If you regularly install stream-zip, such as during application deployment, to avoid unexpected changes as new versions are released, you can pin to a specific version.
 [Poetry](https://python-poetry.org/) or [pip-tools](https://pip-tools.readthedocs.io/en/latest/) are popular tools that can be used for this.